VirulentArc/ScriptCards/Spell Book Manager/readme.md

 A character inherits spell mules from any matching class names found on their sheet, including multiclass fields.

+After assigning or removing a class spell mule, use the back button in the Spell Book Manager menu to return to the class list before choosing another class.
+Do not scroll back to an older class list in chat and click a different class from there; Roll20 may not pass the new selection correctly from an older menu.

 Large available spell mule lists use A-Z navigation so the GM does not need to scroll through every `SBM_` character at once.

 ![Class mule A-Z navigation](images/class_source_alpha_nav.png)